cmdruid/regtest-workbench/README.md

 ## A quick tutorial is also built into the help screen.
 ./start.sh --help
 ```
-Each node is designed to automatically connect with peers (*on bitcoin and lightning*), request funds from a designated node, open channels, and auto-balance those channels.
-All argument flags are optional.
-The final argument will designate your node with a name tag.
+Based on the above configuration, each node will automatically connect to their designated peers (*on bitcoin and lightning*), request funds from a faucet, and open payment channels.
+The final argument is what designates a node with its name tag.

 Use the `--mine` flag with your first node in order to initiate the chain.
 Your miner will detect a new chain, then auto-generate blocks up to a certain height.
-Block rewards require 100 blocks to mature, so the default height is 150.
+Block rewards require at least 100 blocks to mature, so the default height is 150.

 By default, Your miner is configured to watch the mempool, then auto-mine blocks when it sees an unconfirmed transaction.
 The default poll time is 2 seconds so that transactionswill confirm quickly.
 If you wish to deploy multiple miners, you should use longer timings in order to avoid chain splits.